open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 <!--

-Project owners only - if you are not a project owner, you don't need to do this step.
+Project maintainers only - if you are not a project maintainer, you don't need to do this step.
 You will get your code later.

 -->